DIAMOND COLOR REVIEW

 SIDE VIEW

-Yet even from this view which is about 2X magnified under perfect lighting condition the first touch of color starts around I or J, but only a subtle hue.
+Yet even from this view which is about 2X magnification under ideal lighting conditions, the first touch of color starts around I or J, but only a subtle hue.
 I then got a chance to observe the diamonds independently and I will share my feedback, opinion and recommendations on each of them.

 D, E, F